-- any adjoining rural, industrial, inland port, or knowledge zone; and - 2. on the safe, efficient and cost-effective operation of important infrastructure, land transport infrastructure, and the strategic transport network.
+- any adjoining rural, industrial, inland port, or knowledge zone; and - on the safe, efficient and cost-effective operation of important infrastructure, land transport infrastructure, and the strategic transport network.

-The proposal will give rise to no reverse sensitivity effects.
+The proposal will give rise to no significant reverse sensitivity effects.
+Potential reverse sensitivity effects on the rural edge can be managed by mitigation measures, if required.
 It is not expected that the proposal will create issues on the safe, efficient and cost-effective operation of the land transport infrastructure, and the strategic transport network.